 Note, again, that the chance of Pp is ¼ + ¼ = ½.
-A shorter way of telling how many PP, Pp, and pp could be expected, would be to say that there is a 1:2:1 genotype ratio.
-The chance of getting at least one dominant allele (either PP or Pp) necessary for purple color (this can be written as P–) is ¼ + ½ = ¾, so we could say that theres a 3:1 phenotype ratio.
+A shorter way of telling how many PP, Pp, and pp could be expected, would be to say that there is a 1:2:1 genotype ratio (that comes from the ¼, ²⁄₄, and ¼, above, and by the way, notice that they add up to ⁴⁄₄, so we know we have accounted for everything).
+The chance of getting at least one dominant allele (either PP or Pp) necessary for purple color (this can be written as P–) is ¼ + ²⁄₄ = ¾, so we could say that there’s a 3:1 phenotype ratio.
 These two ratios are classic genotype and phenotype ratios for a monohybrid cross between two heterozygotes.

-Based on his data, then, Mendel came up with a four-part theory of how genetics works:
+Based on his data, Mendel came up with a four-part theory of how genetics works:

 Some special cases:

 (Rh factor, by the way, is a totally separate gene with Rh+ [R] and Rh– [r] alleles [actually, that gene also has multiple alleles, but the vast majority of people are positive or negative for one particular allele called “D”].
 In the U. S., about 85% of the population is Rh+ [RR and Rr] and 15% Rh– [rr], thus the chances of someone being O– [having both ii and rr] would be 45% × 15% = 6.75%.
 The rarest blood type in the U. S. would be AB–, about 0.45% of the population.]This is discussed in more depth in the human genetics notes.